controlplaneio/threat-modelling-zero-trust-talk/README.md

 2. Build and load the various images
 3. Deploy SPIRE with OIDC Discovery exposed using an S3 Bucket (don't do this in production)

-* OIDC Bucket
-* JWKS Retriever
-* Load the Discovery document and the JWKS to S3

 ```shell
 make cluster-up cluster-preload-images
 make image-build-load-jwks-retriever image-build-load-s3-consumer image-build-load-spiffe-jwt-watcher \